TeamRizu/outfox-wiki/translation.md

 ![](https://cdn.discordapp.com/attachments/688182781263609868/815705955710271528/unknown.png)

-Imagine you're editing the SoundWaves ScreenCaution and want to see how the translated string looks.
+Imagine you're editing the Soundwaves ScreenCaution and want to see how the translated string looks.
 You don't need to restart the entire game to see the changes, here's what you should do instead: Exit the screen you just translated, reload the metrics (`Shift + Insert`; or `Shift + F2` on older alpha versions) and enter the screen again.

 Some themes might have a problem where not all strings are updated when metrics are reloaded due to how they are made.
 In that case, unfortunately the only option is restart the game.